John Fell Fund

 - Main Award applications are considered alongside applications from all Divisions and service departments at the termly University Fell Fund Committee meetings.

-- The John Fell Fund administration (located in the University Planning and Resource Allocation Section) provide letters to each applicant on the outcome of their application and deal with the administration of awards, including extensions to awards and reporting.
+- The John Fell Fund administration (located in Research Support) provide letters to each applicant on the outcome of their application and deal with the administration of awards, including extensions to awards and reporting.